MickeyKrekels/Walking-Simulation_Reinforcement-Learning/README.md

 # Walking-Simulation_Reinforcement-Learning
-The goal of this project is to learn an agent walk with the rainbow Reinforcement-Learning algorithm.
+The goal of this project is to learn an agent walk with a Deep Reinforcement-Learning algorithm.
 The code language that is going to be used is Python.